-The Comforts Fund Committee organised this year's Spring Party at Middleton Masonic Hall on Thursday 14th April 2016.
-The event was supported by the President of the ELMC, Sir David Trippier and his wife, along with a number of Officers of the ELMC and Assistant Provincial Grand Master's and their partners.
+The Comforts Fund Committee organised the annual Spring Party at Middleton Masonic Hall on Thursday 14th April 2016.
+The event was supported by the President of the ELMC, Sir David Trippier and his wife, along with a number of Officers of the ELMC and Assistant Provincial Grand Masters and their partners.